OfficeDev/office-js-docs-pr/docs/excel/custom-functions-debugging.md

 This debugging process works **only** for UI-less custom functions, which don't use a task pane or other UI elements.
 A UI-less custom function can be created by following the steps in the [Create custom functions in Excel](../tutorials/excel-tutorial-create-custom-functions.md) tutorial, and then removing all of the task pane and UI elements that are installed by the [Yeoman generator for Office Add-ins](https://www.npmjs.com/package/generator-office).

-Note that this debugging process is not compatible with custom functions projects using [Shared Runtime](../develop/configure-your-add-in-to-use-a-shared-runtime.md).
+Note that this debugging process is not compatible with custom functions projects using a [shared runtime](../develop/configure-your-add-in-to-use-a-shared-runtime.md).

 ## Use the VS Code debugger for Excel Desktop